-- You can learn how regulations may effect your development proposal before you commit significant money, time, and energy toward a specific course of action.
+- You can learn how regulations may affect your development proposal before you commit significant money, time and energy toward a specific course of action.

-- It lets you work with expert city staff to investigate design options and apply city codes and policies to your project, based on the unique characteristics of your property and proposal.
+- Predevelopment services let you work with expert city staff to investigate design options and apply city codes and policies to your project, based on the unique characteristics of your property and proposal.

-- It helps you identify the criteria by which your project will be reviewed, enabling you to present your proposal accordingly in a formal application.
+- These services help you identify the criteria by which your project will be reviewed, enabling you to present your proposal in a subsequent formal application.

 - It can reduce the review time of a formal application when design and technical issues have been resolved beforehand.